 - ss: slip stitch

-- BS: bobble stitch. yarn over, draw up a loop, yarn over, pull through first two loops on hook. (so you’re making a double crochet, but you’re not finishing it).
-Repeat this 3 more times in the same stitch. yarn over, pull loop through all loops on hook.
+- BS: bobble stitch. (yarn over, pull up loop, yarn over, pull through first two loops on hook)4 times in the same stitch, yarn over, pull loop through all loops on hook.
 Normally, the bobble stitch ‘puffs’ to the back.
 However, mine tend to puff to the front.
 It doesn’t really matter, as long as you’re consistent (and use the puffy side as the outside of your cover).

-R2. ch1, sc in same stitch, BS in next st, *1sc, 1 BS* repeat between ** 24 times, join last BS with ss in first sc (Important here is to pull the sc really, really tight!
-They make your BS puff more.)
-(31 bs).
+Round 2 Ch1, 1sc in same stitch, BS in next st, (1sc, BS) 25 times, join last BS with ss in first sc (important here is to pull the sc really, really tight!
+They make your BS puff more).
+[26 BS, 26 sc]

-R4.
-Join next colour in the first sc of R3. repeat R2 and R3 for every new colour!
+Round 4 Join Colour B with a ss in the first sc of Round 3.
+Repeat Rounds 2-3 for every colour in alphabetical sequence.
 I’ve repeated all the colours, and red, orange, yellow, bright green, dark green and petrol/turquoise twice.
 Weave in all your ends, and you’re done!

-I recommend fitting your sleeve after R5 or so, to make sure your width is.
+I recommend fitting your sleeve after Round 5, to make sure your width is.
 It’s ok if you have to stretch it a little, this makes sure your tablet is nice and snuggly in its cover.
 You rather want it to be a little bit stretched instead of too loose!